krackjack29/krakjack29.github.io/_posts/2018-07-24-arm-templates-best-practices-and-my-learnings.md

 I have been lately working on ***Infrastructure as Code*** project to deploy reference architectures on Microsoft Azure, which provided me with an opportunity to do a deep dive into the world or Azure Resource Manager (ARM) templates.
 This blog is to summarize the experience and learnings about ARM templates.

-## Nested Templates
+## Linked Templates
-To improve the reusability of the templates, always use nested templates approach.
+To improve the reusability of the templates, always use linked templates approach.
 Break down the resources you need to deploy into granular pieces as individual templates and invoke them using a root template.

 Point to remember: The nested templates must be visible to the Azure resource manager during deployment.
 One can deploy all the templates to a private blob storage and generate a SAS key during the deployment.